Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 Adults’ Role During Centers

 Even though this is “free time” it is still teaching time for you (and probably one of the best/natural ways to teach).
-All adults, this means paras and teachers, should be parallel playing with students while modeling without expectation.
+All adults, this means paras and teachers, should play in parallel with students while modeling without expectation.

-You may choose to move from student to student, targeting each student within that time, assign yourself to specific students on specific days, or just play by ear depending on the student’s moods.
+You may choose to move from student to student, target each student within that time, assign yourself to specific students on specific days, or just play by ear, depending on the student’s moods.

 Now what your play looks like with each student is going to vary based on their skill set.